Hill's Educational Leadership in Medicine Institute

-HELM will also include opportunities for volunteering in areas of interest as well as observing and shadowing staff members.
+HELM also includes opportunities for volunteering in areas of interest as well as observing and shadowing staff members.
 SJHA and SIUH/Northwell, collaborated on a comprehensive syllabus for the program.

 Ms. Jennifer Pla, SJHA Chairperson of the Science Department, serves as the HELM Coordinator.
 Ms. Pla notes, "Just as laboratories for science classes allow students to put theory into practice, the HELM Institute will give Hilltoppers the opportunity to explore the rapidly changing health care system.
 It will allow them to develop an understanding of current healthcare issues and make a well-informed career choice among the many health occupations."

 This is a unique and exciting opportunity for Hilltoppers to have up close exposure to an array of career paths in the medical field and access successful healthcare professionals who can serve as mentors and educators to our students.